logo

 Background information on the 4d is taken from The Postage Stamps of New Zealand Vols 1, 2, 4 and 6 published by the Royal Philatelic Society of New Zealand in 1938, 1950, 1964 and 1977 respectively.

-[1] Robert G. Clark, The Second Pictorials: Problems with the Fourpence Plates, The Kiwi, vol 52, no 6, pp 133-136, November 2003.
+[1] Robert Clark, The Second Pictorials: Problems with the Fourpence Plates, The Kiwi, vol 52, no 6, pp 133-136, November 2003.
 Published by The New Zealand Society of Great Britain.

 [2] Keith Collins, private communication 2003.